vektor-inc/vk-block-patterns/readme.txt

 == Changelog ==

+[ Design bug fix ] .vk-cols--hasbtn change to not recommend.

 = 1.19.0 =
 [ Design tuning ] .vk-cols--fit can now be used in free version [ Design tuning ] .vk-fit-map can now be used in group blocks